natesilva/keyv-anyredis/README.md

 ## Running tests

-Docker must be installed and running.
-Docker containers for Redis and Redis Cluster will be started so that tests can run against them.
+To run the unit tets, Docker must be running.
+Containers for Redis and Redis Cluster will be started so that tests can run against them.

 ```shell
 npm run test:docker